-In ideal scenario, if LLM cannot correctly solve the AIW problem, it should at least be capable of signalling high uncertainty about the provided incorrect solution.
-We used our CONFIDENCE prompt type (see Table \ref{tab:aiw_prompt_types} for AIW problem to see how confident tested models are in their wrong solutions.
-From our experiments we can see that LLMs most of the time express high certainty even if their answers are completely wrong and thus have strong overconfidence (see Fig. \ref{fig:aiw_ex_command_r_wrong}).
+\textbf{Overconfident tone.} In ideal scenario, if LLM cannot correctly solve the AIW problem, it should at least be capable of expressing high uncertainty about the provided incorrect solution to the user.
+We used CONFIDENCE prompt type (see Suppl Tab. \ref{tab:aiw_prompt_types}) for AIW problem to see how confident tested models are in their wrong solutions.

+From our experiments we can see that LLMs most of the time express high certainty even if their answers are completely wrong, thus mediating strong confidence (see Fig. \ref{fig:aiw_ex_command_r_wrong}).
 The models also use highly persuasive tone to argue for the expressed certainty and correctness of the provided wrong solutions, using words like "highly confident", "definitive answer", or "accurate and unambiguous".
-We see also strong overconfidence expressed in multi-turn interactions with models, where user is insisting on solution provided being incorrect, and observe there high resistance of models to revise their decisions, which was already referred to as "stubbornness" in other works \cite{zhang2024self} (see Suppl.
-Sec. \ref{appendix:revision_inability} and also data provided in the \href{https://github.com/LAION-AI/AIW/tree/main/collected_responses/multi_turn_conversation.json}{AIW repo})
+We see also strong overconfidence expressed in multi-turn interactions with models, where user is insisting on solution provided being incorrect, and observe there high resistance of models to revise their decisions, which was already referred to as "stubbornness" in other works \cite{zhang2024self} (see Suppl Sec. \ref{appendix:revision_inability} and also data provided in the \href{https://github.com/LAION-AI/AIW/tree/main/collected_responses/multi_turn_conversation.json}{AIW repo})